Julian-Aa/Julian-Aa/README.md

 # Hi there, I'm Julian - 👋

-## I'm a software engineer student, Developer.
+## I'm a software engineer student and developer.

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2024 Goals: Learn more about DevOps